scholi/pySPM/README.md

 The documentation is still in its early stage
 [read the documentation](https://nbviewer.jupyter.org/github/scholi/pySPM/blob/master/doc/pySPM%20Documentation.ipynb)

+There is also a [short introduction to pySPM for ToF-SIMS data](https://nbviewer.jupyter.org/github/scholi/pySPM/blob/master/doc/Introduction%20to%20pySPM%20for%20ToF-SIMS%20data.ipynb)

 ## Citing
 If you use this library for your work, please think about citing it.
 [![DOI](https://zenodo.org/badge/DOI/10.5281/zenodo.998575.svg)](https://doi.org/10.5281/zenodo.998575)